 - Address: Ecke Herrengasse, Strauchgasse, 1010 Wien, Austria

-- Metro Tip: You can get there by taking the metro an exiting Herrengasse.
+- Metro Tip: You can get there by taking the metro and exiting Herrengasse.
 From there it is less than a 5-minute walk.

 2| Visit St. Stephen’s Cathedral

-The exterior consists of limestone rocket and a colorful tiled roof and a must-see when spending one day in Vienna.
+The exterior consists of a limestone rocket and a colorful tiled roof and is a must-see when spending one day in Vienna.